-Top Rated White Collar Crimes Attorney in Raleigh, NC
+Top rated White Collar Crimes attorney in Raleigh, North CarolinaBlue LLP

 Dhamian Blue represents clients throughout North Carolina.
-As an experienced criminal defense attorney and litigator, he represents those who have been accused of committing white collar crimes including mail/wire fraud, identity theft, counterfeit currency, mortgage fraud, tax crimes and Medicare/Medicaid fraud.
+He represents clients in white collar criminal cases and complex commercial litigation.
+For his criminal practice, he has represented people accused of committing white collar crimes including mail/wire fraud, identity theft, counterfeit currency, mortgage fraud, tax crimes and Medicare/Medicaid fraud.
+He also has represented several clients accused of first degree murder, armed robbery, and drug trafficking offenses.

 First Admitted: 2003, North Carolina